albyrika/computational-intelligence/report.md

  - implementing a working ES
  - also changed the getratio to be more general and play against different opponents (yanked the idea from the presentation in class)

+### 23/11/23
+ - reviewed lab2 code to Umberto Fontanazza and Ludovico Fiorio

+### 27/11/23
+ - added lab9 folder and files, started working on them